ratesquant/ACQ/README.md

 	2. acq_interpolator_eval - evaluates interpolation at specified point
 	3. acq_interpolation - evaluates interpolation at specified point(in-situ without constructing interpolator object)

-Interpolaton method is specified using method argument.
+Interpolation  method is specified using method argument.
 The argument is optional, linear interpolation is used by default.
 Currently implemented methods are

 	0. Nearest - nearest point interpolation (also Backward and Forward)
 	1. Linear - linear spline interpolation